DisCO Mothership Governance Model

 Physical production is kept local while knowledge, resources and values are shared globally with other DisCOs.

-DisCOs are living entities reflecting the values of its members which need care and attention to mantain their health and the well-being of the persons working there.
+DisCOs are living entities reflecting the values of their members who need care and attention to maintain their health and the well-being of the persons working there.

 Three types of value — market value, commons-creating value, and care work value — are tracked through complementary metrics.

 DisCOs replicate through a standard federation protocol that allows critical mass without regimenting all parts.

 Complementary to the 7 principles, DisCOs also introduce 11 key values which, taken together, provide the framework to tackle the present challenges posed by the Covid crisis.
 Based on our experience, DisCOs are: